ObsidianWitch/Experiments/IkenfellExtractor/readme.md

 ## C# extractor (Unfinished)

 I then realized I probably could have used the game libraries (`GameEngine.dll` and `LittleWitch.dll`) in a [Mono](https://www.mono-project.com/) project.
-I started implementing it in `extract.cs` using Mono's `csharp` interpreter but didn't have the motivation to finish it.
+I partially implemented it in `extract.cs` using Mono's `csharp` interpreter.
 You can run it with `./extract.cs`.